lexermal/website-weixler-me/blog/K3s/Migrate Applications to other cluster.md

 7. Compress ```tar czvf ../${PWD##*/}.tar.gz .```
 8. Copy tared files to new server

-Or you use this script to do it automatically
+Or you use this script to do it automatically:
+Hint: Make sure the PVC is "attached" in Longhorn.
 ```
 #!/bin/bash